VasekPurchart/Doctrine-Date-Time-Immutable-Types-Bundle/readme.md

 $entityManager->flush();
 ```

-You can prevent this behaviour by returning a new instance (cloning) or using [`DateTimeImmutable`](http://php.net/manual/en/class.datetimeimmutable.php) (which returns a new instance when modified). `DateTimeImmutable` is available since PHP 5.5, but Doctrine has not adopted it yet, because it would introduce a [BC break](https://github.com/doctrine/dbal/issues/1882).
-Maybe it will be supported in Doctrine 3.0, but until then you might want to use this package.
+You can prevent this behaviour by returning a new instance (cloning) or using [`DateTimeImmutable`](http://php.net/manual/en/class.datetimeimmutable.php) (which returns a new instance when modified).

 Configuration
 -------------